 Completing this course results in a postgraduate qualification.
 See Our Qualifications for more information.

 - Advanced concepts and techniques in scientific disciplines relevant to the food and agricultural industries

 - Global food security issues and their impact on the food and agricultural industries

 - Background scientific, technical, commercial and policy literature

 - Project planning and management

 - Current professional developments within field of work

-- Think logically and evaluate critical research and advanced scholarship in their discipline
+- Think logically and evaluate critical research and advanced in their discipline

 - Plan and implement tasks at a professional level to solve problems related to their discipline

 - Relate systematic evidence to issues arising in professional practice